 Professional homeopaths often recommend using ointments with calendula to heal first-degree burns and sunburns.

-Early evidence suggests that calendula may help prevent dermatitis -- skin inflammation -- in breast cancer patients who are undergoing radiation therapy, when compared with another lotion.
-However, the study wasn’t double-blind, meaning the women knew whether they were using calendula or the other lotion.
-Other studies show that calendula is a safe and effective remedy for diaper rash.
+Early evidence suggests that calendula may help prevent dermatitis, skin inflammation, in people with breast cancer who are undergoing radiation therapy, however, other studies show no effect.
+Calendula is also a safe and effective remedy for diaper rash.

 Ear infection (otitis media)

 Ear drops containing calendula are sometimes used to treat ear infections in children.
 A few scientific studies have found no side effects.
-But the studies aren’t high enough quality to see whether calendula really works or not for ear infections.
+More research is needed to determine whether calendula helps treat ear infections.

 Fresh or dried calendula petals are available in tinctures, liquid extracts, infusions, ointments, and creams.